Join the student panel and help us improve the student experience!

-We recruit new panel members each academic year.
-Please check this page again in autumn 2022 for our next recruitment round.
+We recruit new panel members each academic year in the autumn term.

 We try to ensure that the panel has students from diverse backgrounds and studying different types of courses.
 All students must have non-discriminatory views, be committed to equality and diversity and be able to discuss their opinions while respecting those of others.

 The panel meets to discuss topics and projects and help guide decision making.